openforis/sepal-doc/docs/source/cli/ofgt.rst

   OTHERS
 This script can also be used after oft-seg.
 EXERCISE
-For this exercise following tools are used: oft-segstat For this exer- cise we use the Landsat imagery landsat t1.tif, landuse.shp.
-Further you need to run oft-seg in a first step to calculated the segmentation file landsat t1.tif.
+For this exercise following tools are used: oft-segstat For this exer- cise we use the Landsat imagery :code:`landsat_t1.tif`, :code:`landuse.shp`.
+Further you need to run oft-seg in a first step to calculated the segmentation file :code:`landsat_t1.tif`.
 2. Open your working directory using
 .. code-block:: console

     cd ~
 1. oft-segstat
-- Now we run oft-segstat with Input: landsat t1.tif, landsat t1 min50.tif ; Output: segstats.txt:
+- Now we run oft-segstat with Input: :code:`landsat_t1.tif`, landsat t1 min50.tif ; Output: segstats.txt:
 oft−segstat landsat t1 min50 . tif landsat t1 . tif segstats . txt
 The tool will ask you now to define the NoData value which we will set to 0: